claudiawiese/weather_project/README.md

     │
     └──requirements.txt

-Note: For the notebooks we used joblib to store certain model information and avoid recomputing certain model results which took a lot of time to run.
+Note: For the notebooks we used joblib to store certain model information and avoid recomputing model results which took a lot of time to run.
 The joblib files are too big to be stored on github however.